-Domaine Berthet Rayne Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, ratings , history and images .
+Learn everything about Domaine Berthet Rayne Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, history and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Berthet Rayne Vineyards, Wines, Winemaking

-Domaine Berthet Rayne Elixir des Papes is made from 100% Grenache.
+Domaine Berthet Rayne Elixir des Papes is made from 100% old vine Grenache.
+The terroir is rocks, pebbles and limestone soils in the Coudoulet vineyard.
 The grapes are destemmed according to the needs of the vintage.
 Vinification takes place in cement tanks.